 You know he’s on your mind, our man Van Gogh, so let’s start off with this gifted yet troubled Post-Impressionist artist.
-First, get a Van Gogh Walking Tour Map from the Visitors Centre on Boulevard de Lices (there is also a small Visitors Centre in the train station) and begin strolling.
-Chances are it will be sunny – Arles boasts 300 days of sunshine a year – but good luck to you anyway if you get one of the other 65 days.
+First, get a Van Gogh Walking Tour Map from the Visitors Centre on Boulevard de Lices (there is also a small Visitors Centre in the train station).
+Or download a brochure for free here.
+Then begin strolling.

-The Vincent van Gogh Walking Tour of Arles
+Vincent van Gogh in Arles

-If you’re curious about Van Gogh in Arles, the Van Gogh Walking Tour will take you to various sites where this ‘Fauve’ artist painted.
-At each stop search around for the reproduction of the painting.
+If you’re curious about Van Gogh, this free self-guided walking tour will take you to various sites where this ‘Fauve’ artist painted.
+At each stop, search for the reproduction of the painting.
 It’s totally one of the best things to do in Arles, and ends up being a complete treasure hunt!
 Really, it’s so fun.
 I was occupied for hours.

 The Café Van Gogh in Arles

-The Café Van Gogh my friends – at least in some versions of the tale – is where Vincent van Gogh spent the night drinking absinthe with fellow artist Paul Gauguin.
+The Café Van Gogh – at least in some versions of the tale – is where Vincent van Gogh spent the night drinking absinthe with fellow artist Paul Gauguin.
 Van Gogh wanted Gauguin to stay in Arles but Gauguin was ready to leave Provence.
 The two painters had a fight after which Vincent cut off his ear and delivered it to a prostitute named Rachel at a brothel, asking her to “guard this object carefully.”

-Fondation van Gogh
+Fondation Vincent van Gogh Arles

 Roman sites in Arles

-The Arles Amphitheatre was built by the Romans (but not in a day) around the first century BC when the Emperor Augustus reigned over the Roman Empire.
+The Arles Amphitheatre was built by the Romans (but not in a day) around the 1st century BC, when the Emperor Augustus reigned over the Roman Empire.
 Built for an audience of 20,000, it once showcased gladiators and chariot racing.
 Today it’s used for … bull fights, and there is no question Van Gogh saw several here.
 One of his paintings, Les Arènes, showcases the people in the crowd.

 The Baths of Constantine

 And while this ancient bath complex is well preserved, don’t get all excited and think you’re going to be able to bathe there because you can’t.
-(I’m always on the lookout for thermal water spas in Europe so I was a wee bit disappointed.)
+(I’m always on the lookout for thermal spas in Europe so I was a wee bit disappointed.)

 The Musée Arles Antique is located outside the city centre at Rue du Cirque Romain.

-Where to have a drink in Arles
+Where to have a drink

 The Hotel Nord Pinus is located at 14 Place du Forum.